makersacademy/news-summary-challenge/README.md

 ## Task
 I have been tasked to create a web app that will grab all the headlines using the Guardian API.
 Clicking these headlines will then redirect users towards the corresponding articles on the Guardian's website.\
 \
 I will be doing this by coding in frontend Javascript and will be using HTML and CSS to display the website.
-I will be writing my code with a TDD approach and will be using Jest for testing.
+I will be writing my code with a TDD approach and will be using Jest for testing.\
+\
+Edge Cases considered:
+- Error message when it fails to fetch from API
+- (different) Error message when there are no results matching the search
+- Clears search field after searching
+- Clears all news articles/error messages upon new search

 ## Instructions
 Clone this repository to your desired location using `git clone https://github.com/mcsuGH/news-summary-challenge.git`.\